CU-DBMI/mends-on-fhir/omop-json/README.md

 ### @cdmDatabaseSchema
 All occurrences of the string @cdmDatabaseSchema in the SQLFILE are replaced with the by the string database.schema as declared by runtime or env variables.
 If @cdmDatabaseSchema is not present, it is assumed that the provided SQL is fully qualified for the target RDBMS.

-### LIMIT/NROWS
+### TOP N/LIMIT/NROWS
-If the SQL statement in SQLFILE contains a LIMIT clause, the LIMIT clause is ignored.
-The usual precedence (nrows from the command line first; NROWS in .env file second) will apply.
-Any negative value returns all available rows.
-The default for NROWS = -1, which will extract all available rows.
+Microsoft SQL server (db_type = 'sqlserver') uses TOP N in the SELECT clause to limit the total number of rows returned in a query.
+All other RDBMSs use LIMIT N at the end of an SQL statement.

+If NROWS is < 0, the  SQL statement in --sqlfile/SQLFILE is passed unchanged.

+**WARNING: NROWS < 0 DOES NOT MODIFY THE SOURCE SQL TO CONFORM TO THE EXECUTION RDBMS SYNTAX.** If the source SQL statement is written with one syntax but is executed on a RDBMS that uses the other syntax, the SQL will fail with a illegal SQL syntax error.

+If NROWS is >= 0, any  LIMIT N or TOP N clause in the source SQLFILE is *replaced* with LIMIT NROWS or TOP NROWS.
+If there is no existing LIMIT/TOP clause, the LIMIT NROWS or TOP NROWS clause is *added*.
+The use of LIMIT versus TOP is appropriate for the RDBMS set by db_type/DB_TYPE.

+It is recommended that TOP N/LIMIT N clauses  not be included in the source SQL file (--sqlfile/SQLFILE).
+Use --nrows/NROWS to limit output.
+By following this recommendation, setting NROWS = -1 will return all rows.